veda-consulting-company/uk.co.vedaconsulting.mosaico/docs/index.md

 choose a layout, navigate to *Administer > CiviMail > Mosaico Settings*.

 If you would like to compose mailings with the *old* CiviMail screen, navigate to *Mailings > New Mailing (Traditional)*.

+## Using Mosaico with Scheduled Reminders / Personal Messages
+There is an experimental extension that allows Mosaico templates to be used for scheduled reminders, personal messages and a few other email related template-y things.
+It is called [mosaicomsgtpl](https://github.com/civicrm/org.civicrm.mosaicomsgtpl).

+!!! warning "Experimental"
+    To avoid confusion the above extension is experimental, whilst it is in use on production sites it would benefit from more extensive testing!
+If you can help [open an issue](https://github.com/civicrm/org.civicrm.mosaicomsgtpl/issues).

 ## Support and Maintenance